-Its roots are in envy, and its symptoms can include headache, excessive yawning, and a general malaise; yes, this sounds like just another day for some of us, but a trained eye, excuse the pun, can tell the difference.
+The roots of malocchio are in envy, and its symptoms can include headache, excessive yawning, and a general malaise.
+Yes, this sounds like just another day for some of us, but a trained eye, excuse the pun, can tell the difference.
 In its more severe forms, the afflicted can end up poor, injured, ill, or dead.

 Now do I have your attention?

 My first introduction to the “Evil Eye” came with the story of how my older brother was “overlooked” as a baby, which to southern Italians, is a very bad thing.
-It happens when someone looks at another with envy or, as in my brother’s case, someone had complimented his sparkling blue eyes without adding “God bless him” or the like.
+It happens when someone looks at another with envy or, as in my brother’s case, someone had complimented his sparkling blue eyes without adding “God bless him.”

 So my great-grandmother called for olive oil, water, and scissors, shooed everyone out of the room, and went to work.
 Some sort of prayers were overheard, but since no one else was with her, and my bisnonna isn’t around anymore, what exactly happened in there has remained a family mystery.